 Our experienced Architecture team will translate the answers into an architectural approach validated by Architectural Spikes and Lo-Fidelity UI Design Spikes.
 This has the benefit of validating early assumptions and allowing clients refine their requirements based on a better idea of what the end product will look like.

 We then plan a first iteration that will provide significant business value with results delivered within two weeks.
-Our development team (usually working out of our Chengdu R&D center) develops functional specifications, implements code, and automates acceptance tests.
+Our development team (internationally distributed to maximize efficiency and cost-effectiveness) develops functional specifications, implements code, and automates acceptance tests.

 To find out more about secure application development, visit EC:Secure – Application.